Project guide

 Sizing a roll-off for demo debris

-The 20-yard is the contractor's default — big enough for a full remodel's drywall, wood, and flooring, but not so big that mixed debris blows past the weight limit before it's full.
+The 20-yard is the contractor's default.
+It's big enough for a full remodel's drywall, wood, and flooring, but not so big that mixed debris blows past the weight limit before it's full.
 Small bath or kitchen tear-outs fit a 15-yard; whole-structure demo and new construction call for a 40-yard.

 JobBest sizeReal local price (from)